shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-viewability.md

 A column in the Log Level Data Standard Feed enables impression-level viewability analytics.
-You can determine the result of the Xandr viewability measurement for each individual impression and use the data to perform enhanced reporting and in-depth analysis.
+You can determine the result of the Microsoft Advertising viewability measurement for each individual impression and use the data to perform enhanced reporting and in-depth analysis.